myparcelnl/developer/src/api-reference/readme.md

 title: API Reference
 ---

 This is the documentation for the MyParcel.nl Core API.
-Our API is build in such a way to easily handle bulk operations.
+Our API is built in such a way to easily handle bulk operations.
 We try to follow the REST architecture as much as possible but deviate from it when we need to achieve high performance.

-This documentation is applicable to <DataType type="platform" id="1" />, <DataType type="platform" id="2" /> and <DataType type="platform" id="3" />.
+This documentation is applicable to <DataType type="platform" id="1" />
+, <DataType type="platform" id="2" /> and <DataType type="platform" id="3" />.
 Keep in mind that some examples will only be applicable to one of those platforms, since there are differences in carriers, shipping options and package types between the different platforms.